 So I pulled out our pizza fractions game and showed her the reason a bigger denominator is actually a smaller piece of the whole.
 She wiped away her tears and started laughing.

 Who wouldn’t choose the Buy it Right Shopping Game over a worksheet for practicing money skills?

 What child would say no to learning science playing Totally Gross: The Game of Science (which my kids love, by the way)?

-I don’t even love games (well, at least not board games — I do enjoy soccer and basketball) and I’d rather play games than read textbooks.
-Who wouldn’t?
+Who wouldn’t prefer playing games to reading textbooks?
 I’ve seen game-based learning work miracles on my kiddos attitudes toward learning over and over and over.

 The Benefits of Gameschooling